splewis/csgo-pug-setup/README.md

 - ``pugsetup_autosetup``: automatically sets up a game when a player connects so nobody has to type .setup

 Most of these create a cfg file in ``cfg/sourcemod/pugsetup``you can tweak.

-**As of 1.3.0, sourcemod 1.7 is required.
-If you must use sourcemod 1.6, I'd suggest trying an older version.**

 **Once all of these are on the server, it should just work.** If you want to tweak the configs or maplists read on.